-After the bruising year of 2020, people are looking forward to 2021 as a year of rebuilding.
+After the bruising year of 2022, people look forward to 2023 as a year of rebuilding.
 And of course, a new year comes with new trends in the retail industry.
-By keeping an eye on existing trends, merchants can make knowledgeable predictions on what could happen in the next 12 months.
-The following are the leading retail trends for retailers to leverage their businesses in 2021.
+By monitoring existing trends, merchants can make knowledgeable predictions on what could happen in the next 12 months.
+The following are the leading outstanding retail trends for retailers to leverage their businesses in 2023.

 Customers will be more conscious of their purchase decisions